atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 > i i t -
 free conversations, she believed the more
 ^ - ft' '..
-what Smith told her. — He made no
+what Smith told her. --He made no
 .
 V
 \